mathischeap/mifem/README.md

 mifem is a powerful implementation of the
 *mimetic spectral element method*.
-Currently, no detailed documentation is implemented as the number of users is quite low.
+Currently, no detailed documentation is applied as the number of users is quite low.

 Do